boorishboy/cross-validation-web-app/notes.md

 # Cross validation web app for RISC-V time modeling using Django

 ## Idea
 Basic idea is to create a tool to interactively analyze and present ML model.
 In this particular case it will be cross validation for RISC-V time consumption (and optionally energy).
 ## Resources

 ## What needs to be done
+Create a function in views that receives data from ml model and puts them into json dict
 ## Changes done

 1. Display_scores wrong variable and deleted ***nmse_scores*** as it duplicates with ***scores*** variable